arh1/presentation-docker-drupal/slides/bare-metal.md

 ### Bare Metal

-* Local servers, MAMP, WAMP, XAMPP, etc
+* Local servers, e.g. MAMP, WAMP, XAMPP, custom
-* Hard to maintain
+* Hard to manage multiple versions
 * Hard to synch with prod
-* Hard to manage multiple versions
 * Can't share with other devs
 * "Works for me"